 Doi Suthep in Chiang Mai is the most important temple in northern Thailand.
 This blog is a slideshow of images I took when visiting in January 2015.
 Temples in Thailand can consist of many buildings inside a compound (the wat).
 There is nearly always a stupa (called chedi in Thai) and a building with the main Buddha image.

 The main feature of Doi Suthep is a large chedi in an inner courtyard; a sala around the courtyard contains temple murals and many Buddha statues.
 In-between the chedi and the sala is an area with many “chapels.”
-One of the customs at Doi Suthep (indeed, at many temples) is to walk around the main chedi 3 times in a clockwise direction.
+One of the customs at Doi Suthep (indeed, at many temples) is to walk around the main chedi 3 times in a clockwise direction: one time is for the Buddha, one time is for the Dhamma (the teaching of the Buddha) and the third time is for the Sangha (the community supporting the Buddha).
 Outside the chedi area are many more statues and various buildings.

 I love photographing temples in Thailand.
 Everywhere you look there are arresting visual images and details that are easy to overlook if you focus on seeing just the main attractions.
 Doi Suthep is particularly rich in photogenic features.
 I’ve been there many times and each time it is varied and different.
 This photo essay represents this year only.

 Since one picture is allegedly worth 1,000 words, here is my “30,000 word” blog, each picture accompanied by a minimum of words to provide context.

 You may want to walk through the photos by clicking on each image so that you can have time to read the accompanying text.
 Give time for the slides to load.
 Please enjoy.

 Click on “Play” below to begin a slideshow.